 Our businesses depend on suppliers and subcontractors for raw materials and components.
 At times subcontractors perform services that we provide to our customers.
-Our supply chain has been and may continue to be impacted by the COVID-19 pandemic as well as other geo-political events, such as China's relationship with the United States and Taiwan.
-Particularly, the market for electronic components is experiencing increased demand and a global shortage of semiconductors and other electronic items, creating substantial uncertainty regarding the timing of our suppliers' production of key components for our products, which is adversely impacting the timing of sales in our Defense Electronics segment.
-We expect that these delays and shortages will continue in 2023, and that such shortages could result in delays in shipments to our customers during the period of such shortages.
-We depend on subcontractors and suppliers to meet their contractual obligations in full compliance with customer requirements.
+Our supply chain has been and may continue to be impacted by a wide variety of factors, including labor and material shortages as well as geopolitical events, such as China's relationship with the United States and Taiwan.
+Because we strive to limit the volume of raw materials and component parts on hand, our business could be adversely affected if we were unable to obtain these raw materials and components from our suppliers in the quantities that we require.
+We also depend on subcontractors and suppliers to meet their contractual obligations in full compliance with customer requirements.
 Nonperformance or underperformance by subcontractors and suppliers could materially impact our ability to perform obligations to our customers, which could result in a customer terminating our contract for default, expose us to liability, and substantially impair our ability to compete for future contracts and orders.
-Generally, raw materials and purchased components are available from a number of different suppliers. though several suppliers are our sole source of certain components.
-If a sole-source supplier should cease or otherwise be unable to deliver such components, our operating results could be adversely impacted.
+Generally, raw materials and purchased components are available from a number of different suppliers, though several suppliers are our sole source of certain components.
+If a sole-source supplier is delayed or should cease or otherwise be unable to deliver such components, we may not be able to produce the related product in a timely manner or in sufficient quantities, if at all, which could adversely affect our operating results.
+A sole-source supplier of a key component could also potentially exert significant bargaining power over price, quality, warranty claims, or other terms relating to these materials, which could have a material adverse effect on our financial condition, results of operations, and cash flows.
 In addition, supply chain constraints and improving economic conditions have resulted in sustained increases in the prices we pay for many of the components and raw materials used in our products.
 Furthermore, we are experiencing higher labor costs due to increased competition for personnel in many regions in which we operate as well as general inflationary conditions, including higher shipping costs, labor shortages, and rising energy prices.
-We expect inflationary pressures to persist in 2023.
 Our ability to perform our obligations as a prime contractor may be adversely affected if one or more of these suppliers is unable to provide the agreed-upon supplies or perform the agreed-upon services in a timely and cost-effective manner.
 While we have attempted to mitigate the effects of increased costs through price increases, there are no assurances that higher prices can effectively be passed through to our customers, or that we will be able to fully offset the effects of higher raw materials costs through price increases on a timely basis.